unitaryfund/mitiq/docs/source/guide/guide-folding.rst

               │   │           │
     1: ───────X───X───────────X───

-Notice that this circuit is still logically equivalent the the input circuit, but the global folding strategy folds the entire circuit until the input stretch factor is reached.
+Notice that this circuit is still logically equivalent to the input circuit, but the global folding strategy folds the entire circuit until the input stretch factor is reached.